Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 - `a?.c` is exactly the same as `if (a != null) a.c else null`.

 > Note: this means the type of `a?.c` is the [nullable][Nullable types] variant of the type of `a.c`.

+#### Callable references

+TODO(this is a stub)

+Callable references are a special kind of expressions used to refer to callables (properties and functions) without actually calling/accessing them.
+It is not to be confused with [class literals][Class literals] that use similar syntax, but with the keyword `class` used instead of the identifier.

+A callable reference `A::c` where `A` is a type name and `c` is a name of a callable available for type `A` is a *callable reference* for a type.
+A callable reference `e::c` where `e` is another expression and `c` is a name of a callable available for type `A` is a *callable reference* for expression `e`.
+The exact callable selected when using this syntax is based on [overload resolution][Overload resolution] much like when accessing the value of a property using the usual navigation syntax.

+Depending on the meaning of the left-hand and right-hand sides of the expressions, the value of the expression is different:

+- If the left-hand side of the expression is a type, but is not a value (an example of a type which is also used as a value is an object type), while the right-hand side of the expression is resolved to refer to a property of the type on the left-hand side, then the expression is a type-property reference;
+- If the left-hand side of the expression is a type, but is not a value (an example of a type which is also used as a value is an object type), while the right-hand side of the expression is resolved to refer to a function available for a receiver of the type on the left-hand side, then the expression is a type-function reference;
+- If the left-hand side of the expression is a value, while the right-hand side of the expression is resolved to refer to a property of the value on the left-hand side, then the expression is a value-property reference;
+- If the left-hand side of the expression is a value, while the right-hand side of the expression is resolved to refer to a function for the receiver being th value on the left-hand side, then the expression is a value-function reference.

+The types of these expressions are implementation-defined, but the following constraints must hold:

+TODO(this is pretty complex, actually.
+Do we need all the K(Mutable)PropertyN business defined in the specification???)
+TODO(we need to update overload resolution section with these guys)

+#### Class literals

+TODO(this is a stub)

 TODO(Identifiers, paths, that kinda stuff)